 Project zone: Central

-Construction work started late August 2017 and is scheduled to be completed in 12 months (weather permitting).
+Construction work started late August 2017 and is scheduled to take 12 months to complete (weather permitting).
 Fulton Hogan is delivering the project.

-The project will be done in stages to minimise impact and maintain peak traffic movement.
+The project is being done in stages to minimise impact and maintain peak traffic movement.

-The footpath upgrade along the cliff-side of Tamaki Drive is now fully completed.
-We also installed a new drainage pipe across Tamaki Drive.
+Footpath upgrade along the cliff-side of Tamaki Drive and installation of new drainage pipe across Tamaki Drive.

 Stage 2: October 2017 to mid 2018